maxszymanski/maxszymanski/README.md

 💡 I am constantly hungry for knowledge and with great enthusiasm I expand my skills in the field of Frontend Development, discovering newer technologies and tools.

-👨‍👩‍👦‍👦 I find a break from work and study with my family and friends, whom I value very much.

 ⚽ Aside from coding, I am a football fan.
 I also love cycling and training at the gym, leading an active lifestyle.

 🔭 I’m currently working on **World Explorer App**